leela93/DataFrames_rows_columns/README.md

-# DataFrames_rows_columns
+Markup # DataFrames_rows_columns

-This is a file contains selection of rows and columns from a data frame
+Markup ## Code for selecting rows and columns, based on characters of Data.